ericbeland/enhanced_errors/README.md

 [binding_of_caller](https://github.com/banister/binding_of_caller) or [Pry](https://github.com/pry/pry) or [better_errors](https://github.com/BetterErrors/better_errors)?

-First off, these gems are, I cannot stress this enough, a-m-a-z-i-n-g!!!
+First off, these gems are a-m-a-z-i-n-g!!!
 I use them every day--kudos to their creators and maintainers!

-This is intended for different use-cases.
-In sum, the goal of this gem is an every-day driver for __non-interactive__ variable inspection.
+EnhancedErrors is intended as an every-day driver for __non-interactive__ variable inspection.

-With EnhancedErrors is that I want extra details when I run into a problem I __didn't anticipate ahead of time__.
+I want extra details when I run into a problem I __didn't anticipate ahead of time__.
-To make that work, it has to be able to safely be 'on' all the time, and it has to gather the data in a way I naturally will see it without requiring extra preparation I obviously didn't know to do.
+To make that work, it has to be able to safely be 'on' ahead of time, and gather data in a way I naturally will retain without requiring extra preparation I obviously didn't know to do.

-- That won't interrupt CI, but also, that lets me know what happened without reproduction
+- EnhancedErrors won't interrupt CI, but it lets me know what happened _without_ reproduction steps
-- That could, theoretically, also be fine in production (if data security, redaction, access, and encryption concerns were all addressed--Ok, big list, but another option is to selectively enable targeted capture)
+- EnhancedErrors could, theoretically, also be fine in production (if data security, redaction, PII, access, and encryption concerns were all addressed.
+Big list, but another option is to selectively enable targeted capture.
 - Has decent performance characteristics
 - **Only** becomes active in exception raise/rescue scenarios

 This gem could have been implemented using binding_of_caller, or the gem it depends on, [debug_inspector](https://rubygems.org/gems/debug_inspector/versions/1.1.0?locale=en).
 However, the recommendation is not to use those in production as they use C API extensions.
 This doesn't.
-This selectively uses
-Ruby's TracePoint binding capture very narrowly with no other C API or dependencies, and only to target Exceptions--not to allow universal calls to the prior binding.
-It doesn't work as a debugger, but that also means it can, with care, operate safely in a narrow scope--becoming active only when exceptions are raised.
+EnhancedErrors selectively uses Ruby's TracePoint binding capture very narrowly with no other C API or dependencies, and only to target
+Exceptions.
+It operates in a narrow scope--becoming active only when exceptions are raised.

 ## Performance Considerations

-- **Minimal Overhead**: Since TracePoint is only activated during exception raising and rescuing, the performance impact is negligible during normal operation.
+- **Small Overhead**: Since TracePoint is only activated during exception raising and rescuing, the performance impact is negligible during normal operation.
 (Benchmark included)

 - **TBD**: Memory considerations.
 This does capture data when an exception happens.
 EnhancedErrors hides under the bed when it sees **NoMemoryError**.